darya1380/kotlinBasics/README.md

-kotlin is a good object oriented language
+kotlin is a good programming language